Enforcing Court Judgments

 Related Blog Posts

-The powers of bailiffs and what they are allowed to do by law depends upon the type of bailiff.
+Type of bailiffs The powers of bailiffs and what they are allowed to do by law depends upon the type of bailiff.
 There are however some general rules which apply to all bailiffs.
 You must receive notice of their intention to call at least 7 days beforehand.
-So do not leave doors and...
+So do not...

 Bailiffs can either be appointed by the court or be civilians employed by debt collection firms.
 These different types of bailiffs collect different types of debts and have different powers according to the type of debt being collected.
 County Court bailiffs are...